Nikosane/StreamSaver/README.md

 ## Requirements 📋

 Python 3.8+
-Kivy 2.1.0+
+,Kivy 2.1.0+
-Buildozer for APK generation
+,Buildozer for APK generation
-Android device for testing the APK.
+,Android device for testing the APK.

 ## Contributing 🤝